Christmas Icebox Fruit Cake Recipe Vanilla Wafers

 What Do You Put On Fruitcake To Keep It Moist?

-We use a very thick fruitcake with twelve layers to keep it moist.
 You can also slice it and then freeze it in layers to make several thin, sliced fruitcake slices.
 You do not have to cut it up into wedges before eating.

 How Long Should I Soak My Fruit For A Christmas Cake?